MoorDES/libVIODES-Qt4-Pre2024/README.md

 ## Tutorial

-The tutorial is a simple qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
+The tutorial is a simple Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
+It is meant as a basis for testing ant debugging.

 ## Build System